-You can manipulate event structures by dragging events or event groups, or by using the buttons at the bottom of the window, or by selecting actions from the context menu (the menu that is opened by right-clicking).
-You can select multiple events or event groups simultaneously in order to perform common actions.
+You can manipulate event structures by dragging events or event groups, or by using the buttons at the bottom of the window, or by selecting actions from the context menu (the menu that opens when right-clicking).
+You can select multiple events or event groups simultaneously in order to perform actions in one go.

-Events can be locked.
-This is indicated with a lock.
-Event groups that contain one or more locked events are also protected with a lock.
-If you open the lock on the event group, all the locks on the underlying events are also unlocked.
+Events can be locked, and this is indicated with a padlock.
+Event groups that contain one or more locked events are also locked.
+If you open the lock on the event group, all the locks on the underlying events also open.

-Please note that the date, location and name of locked events cannot be edited and that these events cannot be deleted.
-Users who have been given permission to unlock events can edit the name, location or date of these events by opening the lock.
+You can’t just edit the date, location and name of locked events and you can’t just delete these events.
+Users who have been given permission to unlock events can edit the name, location or date of these events by opening the padlock.
 These users can also delete events if they were given permission to do so.

 Dragging Events and Event Groups§